Days of Wrath (2008 film): Plot

 In the Los Angeles streets, Danny Boy is a gangster without compassion or regret.
-His sends his gang out to carjack a rapper dubbed Cash Flow.
+He sends his gang out to carjack a rapper dubbed Cash Flow.
 However, in the process, his gang ends up killing Anita Terrazas, the former girlfriend of a local TV-station manager, Bryan Gordon.
 The victim also happens to be the mother of Mario, who is the leader of Danny Boy's own gang.
 Gordon's ambitious young reporter, Samantha Rodriguez, used to be involved with the local gangs, but has now cleaned up her act and lectures high school kids about the ills of gangs.
 Anita, Mario's grandmother, thinks he is wasting his life.
 She also disdains Gordon for the way he impacted her daughter's life.
 Soon, all the gangs band together to get Danny Boy, but he is smart, fearless and driven without conscience.
 The police are also after him.
 It is a race to see who will get him first.